Keeping Your Child Safe in Sport 2025 – for professionals

 What can you do for Keeping Your Child Safe in Sport Week 2025?

-We want all sports clubs and activity organisations to help us get this message out to parents through their own communication channels.
+We want all sports clubs, activity organisations and schools to help us get this message out to parents through their own communication channels.
 Below we will provide you with resources and tools to do this.
 You can adapt some of these resources so that the messages speak to your parents and carers.

 We’re asking organisations to: